Bennett H. Young

 Bennett Henderson Young (May 25, 1843 – February 23, 1919) was a commanding officer, lawyer, administrator, and author.
 As a Confederate officer during the American Civil War he led forces in the St. Albans Raid (October 19, 1864).
-As a lieutenant of the Confederate States Army, he entered Vermont from Canada and occupied the town of St. Albans.
+After the war, he worked as a lawyer and author.

 Early life

 Young was born in Nicholasville, Kentucky, on May 25, 1843, to Robert Young and Josephine Henderson.
 He was 17 years old when he enlisted as a private in the Confederate 8th Kentucky Cavalry.
 This unit became a part of John Hunt Morgan's cavalry command.

 St. Albans raid

 Young was captured in Morgan's Raid but fled to Canada in the fall of 1863.
 Young traveled back to the Confederacy via Nova Scotia and Bermuda, where he proposed Canada-based raids on the United States as a means of building the Confederate treasury and forcing the Union Army to protect their northern border as a diversion.
 Young was commissioned as a lieutenant and returned to Canada, where he recruited other escaped rebels to participate in the October 19, 1864, raid on St. Albans, Vermont, a quiet town 15 miles (25 km) from the Canada–US border.